 At First State Auctions, we only sell natural gemstones and cultured pearls.
 While some gemstones may have been improved through industry-accepted treatments such as heat treatment, we don't sell laser-drilled or fracture-filled diamonds, or lead glass-filled rubies.
 It’s about quality, naturally.

 All diamonds over 1 carat in size come with a laboratory certificate from highly regarded industry renown organisations like GIA or GSL.
 All other jewellery with a price guide (auction estimate) of more than AUD 3,000 will have a quality assessment from an independent gemmologist and valuer.

-There is a 3 month limited warranty on “pre-owned” and “as-new” watches provided by FSA.
+First State Auctions provides its own 3 month limited warranty on “pre-owned” and “as-new” watches purchased at FSA auctions.

-For “new” watches, FSA provides a limited warranty for the equivalent of the manufacturer’s warranty period.
+For “new” watches, FSA provides its own limited warranty for the period stated in the catalogue description.